Moving to Halifax, Nova Scotia? Here’s Why It’s a Great Place to Live

 The one thing Halifax has going for it in bucket loads is the quality of life and world class experiences you can have on your doorstep.
 In a matter of minutes, you can be out in the woods hiking, fishing, hunting and enjoying your own personal wilderness.

-The price of homes for sale in Halifax has soared over the past two years.
+f you’re thinking about moving to Halifax, keep in mind that the price of homes for sale has soared over the past several years.
 More people being able to work from home, meant a lot more people moved into our beautiful City during the pandemic thus pushing house prices up.
-That being said, it is still possible to find a starter home in a decent part of Halifax for under $400,000.
+That being said, it is still possible to find a starter home in a decent part of Halifax for under $500,000.
 Renting, on the other hand, is skyrocketing in price and is on a par with big city living.
 With more immigration to Nova Scotia and Halifax in particular, affordable rental units are few and far between, causing a huge headache for anyone looking to move here on a budget.
 Halifax landed 20th on a recent list for the most expensive city in Canada with a one-bedroom apartment costing $1,863 per month and a two-bedroom costing $2,259 per month.
 Back in July 2019, the average rent for a one bed apartment was $910.

 Utilities can also be expensive, especially as there is not a lot of competition from providers, but food costs are on a par with the rest of the country, especially if you shop locally.
 This guide will give you an idea of the cost of living in Halifax.

-Canada is the 25th most expensive country to live in the world, according to 2022 statistics (Numeo).
+Canada is now the 12th most expensive country to live in the world, according to Expatistan 2025.
 There’s no way to sugar coat the fact that the cost of living in Halifax has risen dramatically these past two years.
-A family of four estimated monthly costs are $4880 without rent (Numbeo 2023).
+A family of four estimated monthly costs are $5238 without rent (Numbeo Feb 2025).
 Our food costs are some of the highest in the country and our median income, some of the lowest.
-To put our cost of living in perspective, Halifax ranks 29th out of 153 Cities in Canada (livingcost.org.)
+To put our cost of living in perspective, Halifax ranks 25th out of 153 Cities in Canada (livingcost.org.)
 Here’s some interesting reading to give you an overview of cost and quality of life here.

 Whether you are searching for a condo in downtown Halifax, a home in Bedford or a lakefront community in Indigo Shores, you’ll quickly find that homes are priced relatively reasonably for the sought after work life balance and overall quality of life you can have on the east coast of Canada.
-The KEY part to living comfortably in Halifax is finding a decent paying job.
+Here’s where Halifax ranks in the best cities to live in Canada.
+The KEY part to moving to Halifax and living comfortably here is finding a decent paying job.

-(ps. if you love the bustling chaos of city life, Halifax may not be the city for you, its relaxed pace of life can take a bit of getting used to but it definitely is becoming more cosmopolitan as it grows and develops).
+(ps. if you love the bustling chaos of city life, you might want to consider moving to Halifax – its relaxed pace of life can take a bit of getting used to but it definitely is becoming more cosmopolitan as it grows and develops).

 Bustling Halifax Waterfront: Source @mywaterfrontns on IG